Jessica DESPORT's testimonial

 3. What kind of research are you doing in Luxembourg?
 Tell me please a bit about your work.

-My postdoc contract is included in an industrial partnership involving LIST and Goodyear.
+My postdoc contract is included in an industrial partnership involving Luxembourg Institute of Science and Technology (LIST) and Goodyear.
 I am working on a project that involves the development of a new set of preparation, analytical and characterization methodologies for the elucidation of structures at the molecular scale.

 4. What obstacles you had to face before your arrival in Luxembourg?

 Flight and train connections are not optimal from my native region but still this was not a big obstacle.